Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: Finding a generator of K3(k) , and computing the order of K2(Ok)

-This approach relies on the effective bounds on $ |K_2(\O)| $ that are discussed above, the known validity of Lichtenbaum's Conjecture as in Remark~\ref{klichtenbaum is valid}, and an implementation of the `exceptional $S$-unit' algorithm (see \S\ref{S unit section} below) that produces elements in $\overline{B}(k)$.
+This approach relies on the effective bounds on $ |K_2(\O)| $ that are discussed above, the known validity of Lichtenbaum's Conjecture as in Example~\ref{klichtenbaum}, and an implementation of the `exceptional $S$-unit' algorithm (see \S\ref{S unit section} below) that produces elements in $\overline{B}(k)$.
 In particular, the reliance on Lichtenbaum's Conjecture means that the general applicability of this sort of approach is currently restricted to abelian fields.

 To describe the basic idea, we assume to be given an element $\c $ that equals $N_\c$ times a generator of the (infinite cyclic) group $ \Kindtf k $ for some non-negative integer~$ N_\c $.